ultravideo/uvgRTP/test/README.md

 Testing uvgRTP is meant for the developers of uvgRTP.
 After each major change, it is recommended to run the automated tests.
 New automated tests can be a great help in validating the functionality of new features as well as helping detect bugs caused by later changes.

 These tests are not meant to be readable examples.
-For that you might want to check out [examples](docs/examples/).
+For that you might want to check out [examples](../docs/examples/).

 ## Building the automated tests

 uvgRTP uses GoogleTest framework for automated testing.
 The automated tests are run separately after the build process.
-First [build](BUILDING.md) uvgRTP normally.
+First, [build](../BUILDING.md) uvgRTP normally.
 Running the CMake will create a new folder called ```test``` under the ```build``` folder.

 ### GCC (Linux)